Critical Review: OTC Markets Group (OTCM) versus Its Peers

 |$638.76 million

-OTC Markets Group’s rivals have higher revenue and earnings than OTC Markets Group.
-OTC Markets Group is trading at a higher price-to-earnings ratio than its rivals, indicating that it is currently more expensive than other companies in its industry.
+OTC Markets Group’s peers have higher revenue and earnings than OTC Markets Group.
+OTC Markets Group is trading at a higher price-to-earnings ratio than its peers, indicating that it is currently more expensive than other companies in its industry.

 Profitability